olagookundavid/Group-Chat-App/README.md

-# Group Chat App
+# Team Chat App

-A chat app for groups to receive updates, reviews and keep up.
+A simple chat app for groups,teams to receive updates, reviews and keep up.

-Still being built.